FerayGuluzada/loan-decision-engine/README.md

 # Loan Decision Engine (Combined Frontend + Backend)

-This repository contains both the frontend and backend for the internship submission.
+This repository contains both the frontend and backend for the assignment submission.

 It combines the original separate repositories: